The views expressed by the host on this program documented to be almost always right, 99.8.

 Hello, sir.

-Because had he run, he would have been the only candidate running against Hillary with the insider information to know what happened with Benghazi, um, and and who knows how many other scandals, but um, you know, he would have had the insider information, the cold heart fact to not only take her down,
+There's a reason Biden couldn't run, because had he run, he would have been the only candidate running against Hillary with the insider information to know what happened with Benghazi and who knows how many other scandals.

-but uh I believe Obama could not risk that happening for his future job prospects or you know, possibly something that would even still lead to his impeachment because you think about when Benghazi occurred leading up to his last election.
+But, you know, he would have had the insider information, the cold hard facts to not only take her down, but I believe Obama could not risk that happening for his future job prospects or, you know, possibly something that would even still lead to his impeachment.

-Well, you know, a lot of people are speculating that this drip-drip drip drip drip-drip-drip-drip-drip has been orchestrated by Obama, and its purpose has been to warn Hillary, and maybe even in a in a hands-off indirect way, damage her ability, but but uh her even her polling numbers don't matter.
+Well, you know, a lot of people are speculating that this drip, drip, drip, drip, drip, drip, drip, drip, drip has been orchestrated by Obama and its purpose has been to warn Hillary and maybe even in a hands-off, indirect way, damage her ability.

-So your basic premise is one shared by a lot of people that she's got goods.
+So your basic premise is one shared by a lot of people: that she's got goods.

 The Clintons collect the goods on everybody.